-Owner of Dutch Physical Therapy, Mirjam Maassen, began her story in the Netherlands where she were born, raised, and educated.
+Owner of Dutch Physical Therapy, Mirjam Maassen, began her story in the Netherlands where she was born, raised, and educated.
 Hence the name, “Dutch” Physical Therapy.
 Mirjam specifically chose to move to Louisiana because of the Cajun culture, food, wide range of availability in sports and warm weather.
 Dutch Physical Therapy opened the first office in 1994 and since then we have grown to three locations, which are located in Baton Rouge and Denham Springs.
 Our philosophy at Dutch PT is to empower and educate our patients through manual therapy, reducing or eliminating pain, improving strength, mobility, and postural education.

 We are considered the “spine specialist” by area physicians due to proven success in treating patients who suffer from disc and spine related problems.
 In addition to treating patients with spine problems, our therapists excel in treating joint and muscle injuries, sports injuries, post-surgical rehabilitation, and women’s health.

 The treatment you will receive at Dutch PT is only performed by highly trained physical therapists and their team, used to ensure that you receive the highest quality of care.

 We are committed to being your FIRST and BEST choice in Physical Therapy.

 At Dutch Physical Therapy, we pride ourselves in the use of the McKenzie Method.